Frequently Asked Questions about Attendance

 What if I get a message from the school saying my child was absent, when in fact they were at school?

 It is important you call the school to verify that indeed your child was in attendance.
 Occasionally a student will show up tardy and forget to check in with the office.
-If we do not hear back from parents the absence will go against the student’s record.
+If we do not hear back from parents the absence will go on the student’s record.

 Can I do an Independent Study when my child is sick?